-Are you concerned about the taste and quality of your drinking water?
+Are you concerned about the taste and safety of your drinking water?
 Lots of people are these days, but that’s not news.
 You hear this story all the time.
 What is news, however, are all the ways you can now improve your tap water with in-home technology.
 The possibilities have improved lately, mostly because we’re worried.
 Is our water as safe as we once thought?
 Maybe, but lots of us aren’t entirely convinced.
 That’s where the water filtration steps you’ll find here can help.
 There’s nothing here to buy, just some basics to help you make wise water choices.

 Water Filtration Step#1: Find Out What You’ve Got

 Many local governments provide access to basic water testing services through district health units, though the emphasis here is on the word “basic”.
 Government testing is typically for bacteriological contamination only, not chemical contamination.
 While bacteriological insights certainly are useful, a sample of, say, sterile water laced with arsenic, would still get a potable rating according to these simple tests.
 Yes, bacteria can hurt you, but most of the public anxiety about drinking water these days springs from possible chemical contaminants.
 The knowledge most of us have of chemical hazards is incomplete, so we’re especially nervous.

 More complete testing for a range of substances is available through private labs, with costs ranging from $50 to $400 per test.
 Google the name of the area where you live, plus “water testing” and you’ll find the most important local testing options.
 But even then, such tests will only provide a snapshot of current water purity.
 Water quality will change over time, and old test results can’t necessarily warn you of new dangers.
 If you have reasons to be concerned about your drinking water now, how long will a safe test result ease your mind?
 Yes, drinking water analysis is useful, but for most of us it isn’t the complete answer to our concerns, even when the results are apparently reassuring.